Frederick William, Grand Duke of Mecklenburg-Strelitz

-Frederick William (17 October 1819 – 30 May 1904) was a German sovereign who ruled over the state of Mecklenburg-Strelitz as Grand Duke from 1860 until his death.
+Frederick William (17 October 1819 – 30 May 1904) was a German sovereign who ruled over the state of Mecklenburg-Strelitz as grand duke from 1860 until his death.

 Biography

 He was born in Neustrelitz, the son of Grand Duke Georg of Mecklenburg-Strelitz and Princess Marie of Hesse-Kassel.
 He spent his youth in Neustrelitz and later went to study history and jurisprudence in University of Bonn where he befriended Prince Albert of Saxe-Coburg and Gotha.
 After finishing his studies, he went travelling to Italy and Switzerland.
 He became a Doctor of Civil Law of the University of Oxford.

-Friedrich Wilhelm succeeded as Grand Duke on the death of his father on 6 September 1860.
+Friedrich Wilhelm succeeded as grand duke on the death of his father on 6 September 1860.
 During his reign, Mecklenburg-Strelitz became a member first of the North German Confederation and then the German Empire.
-Friedrich Wilhelm was a large land owner with more than half of the entire grand duchy, his personal property.
+Friedrich Wilhelm was a large land owner with more than half of the entire grand duchy as his personal property.

-He died at Neustrelitz on 30 May 1904 and was succeeded by his only son, who became Adolf Friedrich V.
+He died at Neustrelitz on 30 May 1904 and was succeeded by his only surviving son, Adolf Friedrich V.

 Marriage and children

-Friedrich Wilhelm was married on 28 June 1843 at Buckingham Palace to his first cousin, Princess Augusta of Cambridge, a member of the British Royal Family and a granddaughter of King George III.
+Friedrich Wilhelm was married on 28 June 1843 at Buckingham Palace to his first cousin, Princess Augusta of Cambridge, a member of the British royal family and a granddaughter of King George III.
 The two were also second cousins on their fathers' side.
 They had two sons: